lewisknewton/questionnaire-engine/README.md

 The default database name is `questionnaire_engine`.
 If required, this can be replaced in the [schema.sql](database/schema.sql) and [config.json](database/config.json) files.

 ### Server
-`npm start` will launch the application using an HTTP server running on port 8080, located in [server.js](server.js).
+The `npm start` command will launch the application using an HTTP server running on port 8080, located in [server.js](server.js).

 To access the application, run `npm start` on your running virtual machine and enter the address shown into your browser.